Kazzuhh/AppClaw/README.md

 # AppClaw 🦞

-**AI-powered iOS app factory — 11 specialized agents orchestrated by Claude Opus to research, validate, design, build, and ship iOS apps autonomously.**
+**AI-powered iOS app generator — utilziing 11 specialized agents orchestrated by a Claude Opus agent to research, validate, design, build, and ship iOS apps autonomously.**

 ---

 ## What is AppClaw?

-AppClaw is a solo-operated app factory built on [OpenClaw](https://openclaw.ai).
-Instead of a traditional development team, it uses 11 AI agents — each with a defined role, skill file, and output standard — to take an app idea from raw niche research all the way to App Store submission.
+AppClaw is a solo-operated app generator built on [OpenClaw](https://openclaw.ai).
+Instead of a traditional development team or manual AI coding, it uses 11 AI agents — each with a defined role, skill file, and output standard — to take an app idea from raw niche research all the way to App Store submission.

 The goal: ship one polished, monetizable iOS app per month with minimal manual intervention.